 Donations and campaign spending

-In that election campaign, I spent €6,867.76, from September 2018 to May 2019.
+In the 2019 local election campaign, I spent €6,867.76, from September 2018 to May 2019.
 This went on a variety of things, including posters, leaflets, and letters.
 This is a minimum cost, and doesn’t cover some of the harder-to-count costs such as the odd bus fare, pints for canvassers, etc.

-I don’t accept gifts or corporate donations, and have (politely!) refused any offered.
+In my daily work as a councillor, I don’t accept gifts and have (politely!) refused any offered.
 The only exceptions I know of to the “no gift” rule have been a cup of coffee when meeting a shop/cafe owner in 2021 and a weaved key chain decoration from a community group in 2022, both likely with a monetary value under €5.

 Lobbying